MCFE

 • Privacy statements

-• Recognition of Prior Learning and Credit Transfer options
+• Recognition of Prior Learning, Recognition of Current Competencies, and Credit Transfers

 • Completions & certificates